James Anthony Carmichael: Early life and career

 When Richie left the Commodores in 1982 for a solo career, Carmichael went with him.
 The pair co-produced all Richie's albums and singles over the next few years, including the albums Lionel Richie (1982), Can't Slow Down (1983), and Dancing on the Ceiling (1986).
 The albums featured another string of hits co-produced by Carmichael, including four US number one records on the pop charts - "Truly", "All Night Long (All Night)", "Hello", and "Say You, Say Me".
 When Richie won his first American Music Award in 1984, he made a point of thanking Carmichael for his involvement.
 The song "All Night Long" was nominated for several Grammy awards, and Carmichael and Richie jointly won Grammies in 1984 for the album Can't Slow Down and as producers (non-classical) of the year.
 Richie credited Carmichael with giving him the inspiration to write the song "Hello", saying that Carmichael had come to his house:As he turned the corner to come into the room, I turned to him and said: 'Hello, is it me you're looking for?'
 He said: 'Finish that song.'....
 I kept saying to him, 'You gotta be kidding me, right?
 I was just joking.'
 He said, 'No no, that's incredible.
 Give me a verse to that.'
 So I actually went in writing this song not liking the song, thinking that it was corny.
 I mean, this is REALLY corny.
 This is not going to do well.
 Then by the time I finished the verse, I fell in love with the song again.

 Carmichael also produced Atlantic Starr's albums Radiant (1981), Brilliance (1982), and Yours Forever (1983).
 He contributed to Kenny Rogers' album We've Got Tonight, and he and Richie co-produced Diana Ross' 1985 hit "Missing You", a tribute to Marvin Gaye.
 Carmichael also worked with the remaining Commodores on the group's 1986 album United.
 He returned to working with Lionel Richie on the 1996 album Louder Than Words, and on Richie's 1998 album Time.

-Personal life
+Personal life and death

+Carmichael lived in Los Angeles throughout his life.
+He died at home on May 23, 2026, at the age of 84.

-James Anthony Carmichael continues to live in Los Angeles.
-He is unrelated to James Carmichael, the lead singer with disco group Instant Funk.
+He was unrelated to James Carmichael, the lead singer with disco group Instant Funk.

 Awards

-Carmichael has won two Grammy Awards from five nominations.
+Carmichael won two Grammy Awards from five nominations.